 How To Turn Yourself In

 warrant out for your arrest, or if you must begin your sentence in jail, it is highly recommended that you follow the rules and go down to the jail and turn yourself in.
 For a warrant, go down to the jail, in the reception area, and let them know that think that there is a warrant out for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if there is one, they will ask that you surrender yourself and you will be taken into custody.
 If you are reporting to serve out your sentence, report at the exact time and date that the sentence order states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
-Only bring approved items with you, for example your drivers license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Only bring approved items with you, for example your driver’s license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 Inmates must list each visitor’s full name to the jail.
 This information will be entered into the visitation log as an approved visitor.
 Each visitor is required to provide acceptable photo identification when visiting an inmate.
-Any visitors showing up late or that does not have a visting order will be turned away.
+Any visitors showing up late or that does not have a visitation order will be turned away.

 The Washoe County Detention Facility visitation procedures are always changing, so make sure that you check the official Washoe County Detention Facility jail site before go to the jail to visit an inmate.

 Phone Calls & Phone Usage Policy